rust-lang/rust/text/0000-path-clarity.md

 ## Migration experience

-We will provide a high-fidelity `rustfix` tool that makes changes to the a crate to silence deprecation warnings.
-In particular, the tool will introduce `crate::` prefixes, and downgrade from `pub` to `crate` where appropriate.
+We will provide a high-fidelity `rustfix` tool that makes changes to the a crate such that the lints proposed in this RFC would not fire.
+In particular, the tool will introduce `crate::` prefixes, downgrade from `pub` to `crate` where appropriate, and remove `extern crate`.
 It must be sound (i.e. keep the meaning of code intact and keep it compiling) but may not be complete (i.e. you may still get some deprecation warnings after running it).

+Such a tool should be working at with very high coverage before we consider changing any of the lints to warn-by-default.

 # Drawbacks
 [drawbacks]: #drawbacks

-The most important drawback is the amount of churn involved through
-deprecations: a *lot* of `use` statements are going to need to change.
-However, the fact that this is a deprecation lint makes it easy to perform the change incrementally, and `rustfix` should cover the majority of cases.
+The most important drawback is that this RFC pushes toward *ultimately* changing most Rust code in existence.
+There is risk of this reintroducing a sense that Rust is unstable, if not handled properly.
+However, that risk is mitigated by several factors:

+- The fact that existing forms continue to work indefinitely.
+- The fact that we will provide migration tooling with high coverage.
+- The fact that nudges toward new forms (in the forms of lints) are introduced gradually, and only after strong tooling exists.

 Imports from within your crate become more verbose, since they require a leading `crate`.
 However, this downside is considerably mitigated if [nesting in `use`]